spacetelescope/mirage/README.md

 simulated NIRCam, NIRISS, or FGS data.
 These data can be in one of two formats:

-`raw` - No calirbations applied.
+`raw` - No calibrations applied.
 Detector level effects such as non-linearity, superbias, etc are still present.

 `linearized` - Detector level effects have been removed, and data have been